oracle-livelabs/oml/oml-restapi-services/omls-onnx/omls-onnx.md

-# Create and Deploy an ONNX Format model Using OML Services
+# Create and Deploy an ONNX Format model Using Oracle Machine Learning Services

 ## Introduction

- In this lab, you will .
+ In this lab, you will learn how to use Oracle Machine Learning Services REST API to deploy and score with your ONNX format models.

 Estimated Time: 40 minutes

-### About Oracle Machine Learning Services
+### About ONNX Format Model Deployment and Scoring in Oracle Machine Learning Services

-OML Services extends OML functionality to support model deployment and model lifecycle management for both in-database OML models and third-party Open Neural Networks Exchange (ONNX) machine learning models via REST APIs.
-These third-party classification, regression or clustering models can be built using tools that support the ONNX format, which includes packages like Scikit-learn and TensorFlow, among several others.

-Oracle Machine Learning Services provides REST endpoints through the Oracle Autonomous Database environment.
-These endpoints enable the storage of machine learning models along with their metadata, the creation of scoring endpoints for the model, and producing scores using these endpoints.
+The Oracle Machine Learning Services REST API supports ONNX format model deployment through REST endpoints for:
+* Classification models (both non-image models and image models)
+* Clustering models
+* Features Extraction models (image models)
+* Regression models

+Open Neural Network Exchange or ONNX is an open standard format of machine learning models.
+By using the Oracle Machine Learning Services REST API, you can deploy and score with your ONNX format models.

 ### Objectives

-In this lab, you will:
+In this lab, you will learn how to:
 * Deploy and score an ONNX format models